DrakirL/DrakirL.github.io/p10/rules/combat.md

 **Move Action** <br>
 Pick one of your speeds.
 Move to an unoccupied space within the distance of your chosen speed. <br>
-Your movement is dynamically affected by difficult terrain etc. (PHRASING?
-DETAILS?) <br>
+You may choose to double the speed as you use it, but doing so limits you to move in a straight line and makes the Action Interruptible.<br>
-You can also make Checks as part of this action to cover a greater distance, make a tough jump, and/or push through a blockade.
-Making a Check this way is Interruptible.
-(PHRASING?
+Your movement you spend is dynamically affected by difficult terrain etc. (PHRASING?
 DETAILS?) <br>
-*Sprinting further: Make an Athletics Test?
-Strength Test?
-You add a number of feet to your movement equal to your result.* <br>
+You can also make one Check as part of this action to make a tough jump or push through a blockade. <br>
 *Making tough jumps: Make an Athletics Test.
 A horizontal jump covers a number of feet equal to your result.
 A vertical jump covers a number of feet equal to your result divided by 4.
-If you don't get a good running start, you gain Disadvantage.* <br>
+If you make the jump from doubled movement, you gain Advantaqge.
+If you make the jump from standing, you gain Disadvantage.* <br>
-*Pushing through blockades: Make a Brawn Test against the blockade's Hardness (if it is an inanimate object) or Passive Martial Skill (if it is a creature).
+*Pushing through blockades: Make a Brawn Test against the blockade's Hardness (if it is an inanimate object) or Martial Might (if it is a creature).
 If it's at least one Size smaller than you, you gain Advantage.
 If it's at least one Size larger than you, you gain Disadvantage.*
 <br><br>

 **Spell Action** <br>
-Begin to cast a Spell you have some access to.
+Begin to cast a Spell you have access to through some means.
 Casting a Spell requires you putting your whole body into it.
 It is loud, clear, and obvious when a Spell is cast (and most of the time also what spell it is). <br>
 If the Spell requires more than 1 Action to cast, the casting is Interruptible. <br>
 If the casting time is even longer (Minute = ~10 rounds, Hour = ~100 rounds), it requires all of your actions *every round* that entire time.
 <br><br>